 Count on these babies to do the job they were intended for at optimal levels because they’re:

-- Waterproof: Easily submerge them into the water and they can still make a flame.
+Easily submerge them into the water and they can still make a flame.

-- Light: In fact, these are the smallest and lightest models on the market, and they can be worn comfortably around your keychain.
+In fact, these are the smallest and lightest models on the market, and they can be worn comfortably around your keychain.

-- Durable: The capsule lighters have a long lifespan, seeing as they don’t get damaged easily, but if that happens you can repair them in a jiffy.
+Capsule lighters have a long lifespan, seeing as they don’t get damaged easily, but if that happens you can repair them in a jiffy.
 Besides, the naphtha fuel they work on can be bought literally everywhere.

 - High-maintenance.
 Since they evaporate their fuel quite rapidly, they need to be refueled on a constant basis.